Christian magazine asks if the Church’s support of orphanages is now doing more harm than good

 This is how Krish came to realise that, in the UK and US care systems, residential care is used as an absolute last resort.
 For decades now we have closed our orphanages and have worked hard to promote family-based care—reunification, kinship care, fostering and adoption.
 But at the same time, we in the UK and US have continued to export and support orphanages all around the world.
 This is a major discrepancy.
 We have bolstered a system abroad that we would deem entirely unsuitable and unhealthy for our own children.
 “If it’s not good enough for our children, it shouldn’t be good enough for anyone’s children,” Krish tells us.

 The Western Church has been supporting orphanages around the world out of a sense of love, generosity and positive action.
 Unintentionally this has resulted in confining children to institutions that, at best, are not helping them to thrive and flourish.
 At worst, institutions are causing untold damage through abuse and neglect.
 Krish not only recognised how UK churches provide generous and well-meaning support to orphanages, he and his wife even considered running an overseas orphanage after retirement.
-“On one hand, I celebrated my own mother’s story of being freed from an orphanage in India, and on the other I have helped support orphanages in places like Zambia and Uganda,” he says in the Premier Christianity piece.
 But since discovering that orphanages don’t actually protect children, and are proven to harm them, he decided to help address misconceptions by educating, inspiring and encouraging Christians to think through how they want to help.
 Instead of supporting orphanages, Christians and churches can have a huge impact, supporting the work to reunite children with their natural families, or to build a new family to love them.

 We are also partnering with Home for Good on their new Homecoming Project, launching in August.